-Matt Miller from Normanhurst Rover Crew was the successful Awardee for 2017 and is planning a climb of Denali, the highest mountain in North America and then skiied down.
+Matt Miller from Normanhurst Rover Crew was the successful Awardee for 2017 and on 5th June 2018, he reached the summit of Denali, the highest mountain in North America and then skiied down.
 Read the full gripping account of Matt's adventure here

 The Tony Balthasar Award is currently valued in the order of $6,000 and presents a once-in-a-lifetime opportunity for a Rover.

 By tradition, the Award covers the cost of a trip to Europe including a stay at Baden-Powell House in London and a climbing course at Kandersteg International Scout Centre in Switzerland.
 However an equivalent overseas adventure may be proposed.
-Past recipients have cycled around Vietnam, mountaineered in South America, dog-sledded in Sweden and undertaken other activities.
+Past recipients have cycled around Vietnam, mountaineered in South and North America, dog-sledded in Sweden and undertaken other activities.

-Or click here to download the 2018 information sheet and application form.
+Or click here to view the 2018 information sheet and application form.
 The 2019 form will be available shortly.

 For all enquiries, please contact Nick Buchner (Regional Commissioner - Rovers) via the Region Rover Contacts page.